 Train 4 Days A Week

 Going to the gym once or twice a week will just leave you sore and frustrated.
-In order to start bulking up, you’ll need to lift weights 3 or 4 times a week, with some light training and cardio days in between.
+In order to start bulking up and really building muscle, you’ll need to lift weights 3 or 4 times a week, with some light training and cardio days in between.

 There is no other way to bulking up.